Medically reviewed by Drugs.com. Last updated on Aug 9, 2020.

 • Discontinuation of therapy: Dose reduction or discontinuation of trihexyphenidyl has been associated with neuroleptic malignant syndrome (NMS), exacerbation of Parkinsonism, and withdrawal symptoms including tension, irritability, perspiration, palpitations, headache, insomnia, abdominal distress, anorexia, faint or choking feelings, nausea, and photophobia (McInnis 1985).
 According to the manufacturer's labeling, withdraw trihexyphenidyl gradually; abrupt or rapid discontinuation may result in acute exacerbation of symptoms or side effects (Manos 1981a; Manos 1981b).

-• Tardive dyskinesia: Not recommended for use in patients with tardive dyskinesia (unless concomitant Parkinson disease exists); trihexyphenidyl does not relieve symptoms of tardive dyskinesia and may potentially exacerbate symptoms.
+• Tardive dyskinesia: Not recommended for use in patients with tardive dyskinesia unless concomitant Parkinson disease or tardive dystonia exists (Kang 1986); trihexyphenidyl does not relieve symptoms of tardive dyskinesia and may potentially exacerbate symptoms.

 Gonioscopic evaluations (prior to therapy initiation); IOP (periodically); anticholinergic adverse reactions (patients on long-term therapy)